neshanpramuditha/recycle-hub-viva/README.md

-# 🌱 Recycle Hub Viva - Sustainable Marketplace
+# 🌱 Recycle Hub  - Sustainable Marketplace

 A modern React-based marketplace application for buying and selling second-hand items, promoting sustainability and environmental consciousness.
 Built with Vite, Supabase, and integrated AI chat support.